-The combination of advanced threat protection and virtual desktops creates an environment that provides high levels of protection for organisations and mitigates the threats from increasingly sophisticated attacks.
+Additionally, utilizing a data protection service in conjunction with advanced threat protection software and virtual desktops could create an environment that provides high levels of protection for organizations and mitigates the threats from increasingly sophisticated attacks.

 With employees working in a virtualised environment, the enterprise is able to control all endpoints from a centralised management console, with the ability to assess, detect and react more quickly in the event of security issues.
 Next generation security solutions which adopt a preventative approach can be easily deployed and managed, the result being a comprehensive and future-proof protection strategy for the organisation.